GEC-git/AptaMat/README.md

       usage: AptaMat2.py -structures STRUCTURES [STRUCTURES ...]

-The `weight` optionnal argument must be an array of float in 0 to 1 range showing identical size than input `structures` array.
+The `weight` optional argument must be an array of float in 0 to 1 range showing identical size than input `structures` array.
 This argument is not compatible with `files` as the script is expecting this information to be in the input file.